What to Buy in Hong Kong: 21 Must-Have Items to Take Home

 8. Po Sum On Healing Balm

 Po Sum On is a go-to healing balm in Hong Kong, kind of like their version of a multi-purpose pain reliever.
 It's a traditional Chinese remedy that's used for all sorts of things: sore muscles, aching joints, headaches, and even minor skin irritations.
-It's made with a blend of natural ingredients like peppermint oil, cinnamon oil, and something called dragon's blood (which is actually a plant resin!).
 It's a practical and unique souvenir if you're interested in experiencing a bit of authentic Hong Kong culture and traditional medicine.

 9. Chopsticks and Chopstick Holders